Joker (2016 film): Plot

 Mannar Mannan (Guru Somasundaram) is a villager who declares himself President of India.
 He leads many protests against various injustices happening around his village.
 Most of the time, he is seen as a joker.
 He and his small team of like-minded individuals sue on behalf of the villagers.
 One of Mannan's cases is against the local illegal sand mining group whose lorry maimed a goat.
-Another case is against a local school owner on whose property a toddler fell down an open deep bore well, resulting in brain damage.
-When this case was dismissed, Mannan stabs the school owner and is arrested.
+Another case is against a local school owner on whose property a toddler fell down an open, deep bore well, resulting in brain damage.
+When this case was dismissed, Mannan stabbed the school owner and was arrested.
 His past is told through the report submitted on the judge's order.

 Mannan falls in love with Malliga, who is from the neighboring village.
 Malliga proclaims that she will marry him only if he builds a toilet at his home.
-He applies for a government scheme that provides incentive for building a toilet, along with his neighbours, but is cheated out of the government grant and is handed over just the basin.
+He applies for a government scheme that provides an incentive for building a toilet, along with his neighbours, but is cheated out of the government grant and is handed over just the basin.
 When the President of India announces a visit to the village to formally open the first toilet built under this scheme, Mannan's house is chosen.
 This prompts the village councilor to complete the unfinished toilet.
-In the meanwhile, Mannan marries Malliga.
-The toilet is still unfinished when the security team refuses clearance and another villager's toilet is chosen instead.
+In the meantime, Mannan marries Malliga.
+The toilet is still unfinished when the security team refuses clearance, and another villager's toilet is chosen instead.
 A pregnant Malliga yearns to use the toilet.
-When she does use it during a storm, the unfinished walls collapse on her and she is discovered the next day by Mannan, the day of the President's visit.
+When she does use it during a storm, the unfinished walls collapse on her, and she is discovered the next day by Mannan, the day of the President's visit.
 The police and the politicians lock him up in his house when he demands an ambulance.
 It is too late by the time Malliga is finally taken to the hospital.
 She goes into a vegetative state, and the foetus she was carrying is lost.
 Mannan petitions the Supreme Court to grant euthanasia to his wife.
 He loses his mind while he waits for a verdict.
 He takes up various causes and is beaten in the police station every time.

 Mannan gets out on bail to go to the final hearing in the Supreme Court.
 The judges deny the euthanasia petition and order a mental evaluation of Mannan.
 Mannan walks out of the hospital and hitchhikes his way back to his village.
-He is hit by a lorry of the sand miners.
-He is identified in the mortuary by his associates.
+He is hit by a lorry of the sand miners, and his associates identify him in the mortuary.
 Mannan's sister blames his associates for his death.
 In the end, the associates take care of Mannan's wife, while also reporting his death as a murder.